sagnik20/sagnik20/README.md

-- 🔭 I love working in Java.
+- 🔭 I love working in Java and Python.
 - 🌱 I’m currently learning **Full Stack Development**
 - 👯 I’m looking to collaborate on **fun Open Source projects**
 - 🤔 I’m looking for help with **testing**